martinbaker/xtextadd/pbase/readme.md

   </tr>
 </table>
 <h4>Continuation lines</h4>
-<p>If we include a new line  inside parentheses, brackets and braces, then we do not need to expicitly use a backslash.
+<p>If we include a new line  inside parentheses, brackets and braces, then we do not need to explicitly use a backslash.
 So our custom TokenSource needs to count parentheses, brackets and braces (remember braces in Python don't indicate blocks) to know what is a continuation line. </p>
 <p>A variation of this is 'hanging indentation' where all the lines in a paragraph are indented except the first line.
 In the context of Python, the term is used to describe a style where the opening parenthesis of a parenthesized statement is the last non-whitespace character of the line, with subsequent lines being indented until the closing parenthesis.</p>
 <h3>Comments</h3>
 <p>Python-like languages use hash '#' to indicate a comment, changing '//' to '#' in the grammar is trivial: </p>